Chatbot Flows

 3. Double-click to edit and enter the keyword.

-4. Connect it to the message that should be sent when the keyword is typed.
+4. Connect the keyword to the message that should run when that keyword is typed.

 FieldDescription

-KeywordThe word or phrase that triggers this path when typed by the user
+KeywordThe word or phrase that triggers this branch when the user types it.

 Steps: